Vero: An Open RL Recipe for General Visual Reasoning: Introduction

 Yet the strongest existing visual reasoning models are products of proprietary RL pipelines with non-public data and undisclosed reward designs.
 Models such as Qwen3-VL~\citep{qwen3vl} release weights and are widely adopted, but do not release RL training code or datasets.
 Accompanying technical reports often omit detailed ablations of design choices, making it difficult to systematically study what drives performance.
 Meanwhile, fully open efforts such as OpenMMReasoner~\citep{openmmreasoner} and VL-Rethinker~\citep{vlrethinker} focus primarily on visual math, covering only a narrow subset of visual tasks.
 However, as we show in Sections~\ref{sec:cross_gen} and \ref{sec:behavioral-analysis}, training on a single task category does not generalize to other visual capabilities, in both task performance and chain-of-thought behavior.
 More broadly, applying RL across heterogeneous visual reasoning tasks is challenging, as diverse task mixtures induce interference, weak transfer, and optimization imbalance unless the training distribution and rewards are carefully designed~\citep{teh2017distral,schaul2019ray,hessel2019multi}.
 This leaves a central question: \emph{what does it take to train a broadly capable visual reasoner?}

-We show that a single-stage RL recipe with diverse and high quality data suffices.
+We show that a single-stage RL recipe with diverse and high-quality data suffices.
 We introduce \model{}, a family of fully open VLMs trained with RL on top of existing models to perform strongly across diverse visual tasks.
-Our recipe centers on careful dataset selection, sample filtering, and task-balanced mixing: we build \verodataset, a 600K-sample training set from \numdatasets{} datasets spanning six core task categories (Chart \& OCR; STEM; Spatial \& Action; Knowledge \& Recognition; Grounding, Counting \& Search; and Captioning \& Instruction Following), and pair it with task-routed reward functions.
-No additional warm start, no staged RL, and no proprietary data.
+Our recipe centers on careful dataset selection, sample filtering, and task-balanced mixing: we build \verodataset, a 600K-sample training set from \numdatasets{} datasets spanning six core task categories (Chart \& OCR; STEM; Spatial \& Action; Knowledge \& Recognition; Grounding, Counting \& Search; and Captioning \& Instruction Following), and pair it with task-routed reward functions.\footnote{We also release \verodatasetlarge{}, a 1.6M extension built with the same process, while all experiments use \verodataset{} unless specified.} No additional warm start, no staged RL, and no proprietary data.
 Alongside the training data, we assemble \modelsuite{}, a comprehensive evaluation suite of 30 benchmarks spanning all six categories.
 Figure~\ref{fig:training-datasets} summarizes the composition of \verodataset.

 Through systematic ablations of dataset selection, sample filtering, mixture strategies, and reward design, we find that data diversity is the critical ingredient.
 Different task categories elicit qualitatively distinct reasoning patterns that transfer poorly in isolation: for example, STEM tasks trigger elevated backtracking while grounding tasks suppress introspective behaviors in favor of directed visual search.
-Broad task coverage is therefore essential for producing a generally capable model.
-We additionally find that (1) uniform mixture weighting across task categories outperforms schemes based on accuracy, reasoning length, or dataset size; (2) multi-task training necessitates an expressive, task-routed reward design; and (3) including open-ended tasks is necessary to preserve visual chat ability during RL.
+Producing a generally capable model therefore requires broad task coverage, so that the model learns these distinct reasoning patterns jointly rather than in isolation.
+We additionally find that (1) uniform mixture weighting across task categories outperforms schemes based on accuracy, reasoning length, or image size; (2) multi-task training necessitates an expressive, task-routed reward design; and (3) including open-ended tasks is necessary to preserve visual chat ability during RL.